KenYeoKP/mystuff/README.md

 ## This is my repository

-This repository contains my projects.
+and this repository contains my projects.